1925 Costa Rican parliamentary election

 Mid-term elections for 21 of the 43 seats of the unicameral Constitutional Congress were held on 6 December 1925.
-The Republican Party received the most votes and qualified for a majority (15 of 21) of the seats.
-Voter turnout was 36%.
+The ruling Republican Partyreceived the largest share of the vote, securing an outright majority of its own in Congress.
+Together with its junior governing partner, the Reformist Party, it achieved a two-thirds supermajority, holding a combined total of 31 seats.